The Rundown

 These pooches tend towards certain health issues, so it’s a great idea to make sure their food contains certain added ingredients to try and combat these problems right from the start.

-We’ve tried to make sure that the dog foods we’ve compared here contain glucosamine and chondroitin, which are very helpful to strengthen joints, especially in dogs who are active and prone to joint problems.
+Glucosamine and chondroitin are very helpful to strengthen joints, especially in dogs who are active and prone to joint problems.

 Although Border Collies don’t usually have sensitive tummies, chelated minerals present in a food are always a great help for digestion.
-Prebiotics and probiotics are good supplements to include as well.
+Prebiotics and probiotics which aid in digestion are good supplements to include as well.

-For puppies, DHA is a must to see on the ingredient list.
-This contributes towards healthy brain and eye development, which is essential for dog breeds such as these guys and girls who are known to have eye problems later in life.
+For puppies, DHAa much-needed nutrient to support the healthy development of eyes and brain.
+It is essential for dog breeds like Border Collies who are known to have eye problems later in life.

 This criterion is important to make sure your dog eats well no matter how much you spend on a dog food.
 That’s not to say you should avoid the more expensive ones, though.
 If you can afford them, then go for it.
-But we have made an effort to include something for everyone on this list, so your budget doesn’t have to dictate the quality of your pet’s meals.
+But your budget doesn’t have to dictate the quality of your pet’s meals.

 Questions & Answers